nicokla/NaturaLingua_core/readme.txt

 NaturaLingua can create bilingual documents (.pdf and .txt), to help you to learn new languages.

-Example of resulting .pdf and .txt files are in the folder directoryMovies and directoryYoutube.
+Example of resulting .pdf and .txt files are in the folder directoryYoutube.

-To create your own bilingual files with the movie or the youtube video you want, the code to use is in main.py
+To create your own bilingual files with the movie or the youtube video you want, the code to use is in main.py.
+You can get ideas of youtube channels or of movies in the files youtube.txt and movies.txt.

 As the input, you can either :